Integrate a Zscaler Internet Access On-Premises Device

 Integrate a Zscaler Internet Access device

-Use the Threat Command virtual appliance to integrate the Zscaler Internet Access (ZIA) device with Threat Command.
+Use the Digital Risk Protection (Threat Command) virtual appliance to integrate the Zscaler Internet Access (ZIA) device with Digital Risk Protection (Threat Command).

 To integrate a ZIA device: